Constantinos C. Markides

 Constantinos C. Markides (born 1960) is a Cypriot management educator and, since 1990, the Robert P. Bauman Professor of Strategic Leadership at London Business School (London, UK).
 He is known for his work on strategic disruption and business models which is particularly illustrated in his book Game Changing Strategies published in 2008.
 He was listed among the Forbes.com list of Most Influential Management Gurus (2009).

-Life and work
+Education

 A native of Cyprus, he received a BA (Distinction) and MA in Economics from Boston University, MBA and DBA from the Harvard Business School.

+Career

 Constantinos worked as a research associate at the Harvard Business School and has completed research and published on the topics of international competitiveness, corporate restructuring, refocusing and international acquisitions (in journals such as the Harvard Business Review, MIT Sloan Management Review, Directors & Boards, Long range planning, British Journal of Management, Journal of International Business Studies, Strategic Management Journal and the Academy of Management Journal.)

 He is on the Editorial Board of the Strategic Management Journal and the MIT Sloan Management Review.
 Constantinos was also a Fellow of the World Economic Forum in Davos.